-The Linux integration allows you to monitor low-level metrics on linux servers.
-Because the System integration
+The Linux Metrics integration allows you to monitor Linux servers.

 directly.